davedoesdev/mqlobber-access-control/README.md

 > Start applying access control to a [`MQlobberServer`](https://github.com/davedoesdev/mqlobber#mqlobberserverfsq-stream-options) object.

-You should only attach one `AccessControl` object to each `MQlobberServer` object.
-Attaching more than will result in unpredictable behaviour.
+Only one `AccessControl` object can be attached to a `MQlobberServer` object at a time.
+Trying to attach more than one will throw an exception.

 **Parameters:**

 - `{MQlobberServer} server` Object to which to apply access control.
 The object's [`subscribe_requested`](https://github.com/davedoesdev/mqlobber#mqlobberservereventssubscribe_requestedtopic-cb) and [`publish_requested`](https://github.com/davedoesdev/mqlobber#mqlobberservereventspublish_requestedtopic-stream-options-cb) events will be handled in order to allow or disallow client requests according to the topic specifiers passed to [`AccessControl`](#accesscontroloptions) or[`reset`](#accesscontrolprototyperesetoptions).
+For blocking messages delivered to clients, a [`QlobberFSQ`](https://github.com/davedoesdev/qlobber-fsq#qlobberfsqoptions) `filter` function is installed on the server's file system queue.

 <sub>Go: [TOC](#tableofcontents) | [AccessControl.prototype](#toc_accesscontrolprototype)</sub>